 Stanford Energy is brought to you by the Precourt Institute for Energy

-Franklin "Lynn" Orr was the founding director of the Precourt Institute for Energy from 2009 until 2014, when he became the Obama administration's under secretary for science and energy at the U.S. Department of Energy.
-He was also founding director of Stanford’s Global Climate & Energy Project from 2002 to 2008 and dean of the School of Earth Sciences (now the School of Earth, Energy & Environmental Sciences) from 1994 to 2002.
-He joined Stanford's faculty in 1985.
+Franklin M. ("Lynn") Orr, Jr. was the founding director of the Precourt Institute for Energy from 2009 until 2014, when he became the Obama administration's under secretary for science and energy at the U.S. Department of Energy.
+He remained in that position through January 2017.
+Lynn was also founding director of Stanford’s Global Climate & Energy Project from 2002 to 2008 and dean of the School of Earth Sciences (now the School of Earth, Energy & Environmental Sciences) from 1994 to 2002.
+He joined Stanford's faculty in 1985 and is the Keleen & Carlton Beal Chair of Petroleum Engineering in the Department of Energy Resources Engineering, emeritus.
+He is a senior fellow of the Precourt Institute and a member of the Stanford Woods Institute for the Environment advisory council.